knifecake/steady-queue/README.md

 executing them.
 Processes send heartbeats, and the supervisor checks and prunes processes with expired heartbeats.
-Tasks that were claimed by processes with an expired heartbeat will be marked as failed with a `robust_queue.processes.ProcessPrunedError` exception.
+Tasks that were claimed by processes with an expired heartbeat will be marked as failed with a `steady_queue.processes.ProcessPrunedError` exception.
 You can configure both the frequency of heartbeats and the threshold to consider a process dead.
 See the section below for this.

-In a similar way, if a worker is terminated in any other way not initiated by the above signals (e.g. a worker is sent a `KILL` signal), tasks in progress will be marked as failed so that they can be inspected, with a `robust_queue.processes.ProcessExitError` exception.
+In a similar way, if a worker is terminated in any other way not initiated by the above signals (e.g. a worker is sent a `KILL` signal), tasks in progress will be marked as failed so that they can be inspected, with a `steady_queue.processes.ProcessExitError` exception.
 Sometimes a task in particular is responsible for this, for example, if it has a memory leak and you have a mechanism to kill processes over a certain memory threshold, so this will help identifying this kind of situation.